First, you were worried about feeding your package. You got through that, and your colony grew.

 It’s important to note that aggression alone doesn’t necessarily mean the colony is without a queen.
 This coupled with other symptoms such as missing brood will help you diagnose the problem more accurately.

 Queenlessness is not something to be taken lightly.
 Luckily, you have several options to remedy the situation.
-Here we discuss what you can do as a beekeeper when you find yourself dealing with a queenless hive.
+Here we discuss what you can do as a beekeeper when you find yourself dealing with a queenless beehive.

 1. Give Them Some Open Worker Brood